GW4 BioMed MRC Doctoral Training Partnership PhD projects in the School of Psychology

 |Award type||PhD studentship|

-The GW4 BioMed MRC Doctoral Training Partnership is awarding up to 19 studentships in 2018, aligned with the themes of Infection, Immunity and Repair; Neuroscience and Mental Health; and Population Health.
+The GW4 Biomed MRC DTP is awarding up to 18 studentships with an October 2019 start date, aligned with the themes of Infection, Immunity and Repair; Neuroscience and Mental Health; and Population Health.

 Refer to our page about the GW4 BioMed MRC Doctoral Training Partnership for available projects in other Cardiff University Schools.